What is the nub theory and can it predict if you’re having a boy or girl?

 How does the nub theory work?

-The way the nub theory works is really simple really.
-You can use your 12-week scan (which determines your due date) as a tool for predicting the sex of your baby.
-From around 12 weeks to 14 weeks you'll be able to clearly see your baby's nub, (hence the name) also called the genital tubercle.
-Both males and females have this nub, which will become the penis if it is a boy, or the clitoris if it is a girl.
+According to the nub theory, you can use your 12-week scan (which determines your due date) as a tool for predicting the sex of your baby.
+From around 12 weeks to 14 weeks you'll be able to clearly see your baby's nub, or genital tubercle.
+Both males and females have it, and it will eventually develop into the penis and scrotum if it is a boy, or the clitoris and labia if it is a girl.
+It isn't the shape or appearance of the nub itself that is meant to signify the fetuss sex at this stage, but instead, the angle at which it points upward.

-By comparing the angle of this nub in relation to the spine, you can predict your baby's sex.
-For example, if the nub is angled at 30 degrees or more it is likely a boy, if it is under 30 degrees it is likely a girl.
-As you can imagine, predicting the angle of the dangle is tricky to get completely right, even for experts, which is why you're not normally told baby's gender until 20 weeks of pregnancy.
+So if you compare the angle of the nub in relation to the spine, you can try to predict your baby's sex.
+If the nub is angled at 30 degrees or more it is likely a boy, and if it is under 30 degrees it is likely a girl.
+As you can imagine, predicting the angle of the dangle is tricky to get completely right, even for experts, and this is why you're not normally told baby's gender until 20 weeks of pregnancy.

-While the 12-week scan provides a lot of information, it doesn't tell the whole story explains Rachel: “When you look at a 12-week scan, you can see many things if you are trained to do so,” she says.
-“But even the very best sonographer will not claim to be able to tell you the sex of your baby with any certainty.
+While the 12-week scan provides a lot of information, it doesn't tell the whole story.
+“When you look at a 12-week scan, you can see many things if you are trained to do so,” Rachel says, “but even the very best sonographer will not claim to be able to tell you the sex of your baby with any certainty.
 The most accurate time to determine the sex of your baby is when your little warm bundle has safely reached your arms!”

-She also notes that scanning is first and foremost for safety purposes only.
-“Scanning is a medical procedure done to confirm pregnancy and exclude abnormalities and the NICE guidelines support the NHS providing them for this reason,” she says.
+Rachel also notes that scanning is first and foremost for safety purposes only, saying; “Scanning is a medical procedure done to confirm pregnancy and exclude abnormalities, and the NICE guidelines support the NHS, providing them for this reason.”

 How accurate is the nub theory?